-At first glance this might seem like a no-brainer, yes, of course, otherwise, people wouldn’t be responsible for their behavior right?
+At first glance, this might seem like a no-brainer, yes, of course, we do; otherwise, people would not be responsible for their behaviour, right?

-Well, it’s complicated, let me tell you another more personal story…
+Well, it is complicated, let me tell you another more personal story…

-1992 was a tough year for my father.
-He was let go of his job, was diagnosed with diabetes, and the marriage that he had with my mother ended in an extremely dirty way.
+1992 was a challenging year for my father.
+He was let go of his job, diagnosed with diabetes, and the marriage that he had with my mother ended in an extremely dirty way.

-In the course of a year, he lost his health, his job, and his family.
+Over the course of a year, he had lost his health, his job, and his family.

 Studies have shown that just one of those big guns is enough to take a man out.

-In order to cope with the suffering of his existence, he visited a local gambling hell and he got extremely unlucky: the first time he went gambling we won big time.
+To cope with the suffering of his existence, he visited a local gambling hall, and he became extremely unlucky: The first time he went gambling, he won big time.

-Although divorced my Dad still had a room in our little 2 bedroom apartment, after playing all night in the casino he came home with pockets full of cash, about 1700 Mark (the German currency at that time).
+Although divorced, my dad still had a room in our little two-bedroom apartment.
+After playing all night in the casino, he would come home with pockets full of cash, about 1700 Mark (the German currency at that time).

-For us this was a fortune, my dad immediately went downstairs to pay the landlord the rent which was late, took us all to dinner, and replaced our old broken fridge with a new one.
+For us, this was a fortune.
+My dad immediately went downstairs to pay the landlord the late rent, took us all to dinner, and replaced our old broken fridge with a new one.

 I still remember that fridge vividly, it had an ice cube dispenser, we loved it.

-Since he couldn’t tell us where the money was from he lied and told us that his business had a new customer.
+Since he could not tell us where the money came from, he lied and said to us that his business had a new customer.

 Since my dad was only away during the nights, nobody was suspicious.

-For a brief period of time, my father reconquered the role of the provider, a role that was very important to him.
+For a brief period, my father reconquered the role of the provider, a role that was very important to him.

-The episode was indeed short, a couple of months later my dad became addicted to a degree to which he started to gamble with money that wasn’t his, from that point on things started to spiral down fast.
+Unfortunately, the episode was short-lived, and a couple of months later, my dad became addicted to the degree by which he started to gamble with money that was not his.
+From that point on, things began to spiral down fast.

-It all came crashing down when on a certain morning the light switch in our apartment wouldn’t work anymore because the electricity bills were not paid.
+It all came crashing down when on a particular morning, the light switch in our apartment would not work anymore because the electricity bills were not paid.

-How did something that started as a coping ritual mutated into a full fletched gambling addiction?
+How did something that started as a coping ritual mutate into a fully-fletched gambling addiction?

-One night, I was worried because my dad wasn’t sleeping on the couch, as usual, I went out in order to look for him.
+One night, I was worried because my dad was not sleeping on the couch as usual, and so I went out to look for him.

 We had a local billiard pub where he would often take me to play, and I knew he liked to smoke cigars there so this was the first place I went.

-Across the street of that pub was a gambling hell, and on that day the door was slightly open and I saw my dad in front of a shining slot machine.
+Across the street of that pub was a gambling hall, and on that day, the door was slightly open, and I saw my dad sitting in front of a shining slot machine.

 He was just sitting there, numb, detached from the world, pushing buttons that had flashy lights.

-I didn’t understand how my strong father could stuff our last 10$ bill into this noisy box knowing that we didn’t have food at home.
+I did not understand how my strong father could stuff our last $10 bill into this noisy box, knowing that we did not have food at home.

-I didn’t know much about behavior psychology back then, but I realized that this box contributed in some strange manner to my father becoming a zombie.
+I did not know much about behaviour psychology back then.
+However, I realised that this box contributed, in some strange manner, to my father becoming a zombie.

-Up to that point, I viewed addicts as weak people who had not enough will power and failed because of it.
+Up until to that point, I viewed addicts as weak people who did not have enough will power and failed because of it.

-I felt as if this hypothesis had to be wrong, my dad was many things but he wasn’t a person who had a weak mind.
+I felt as if this hypothesis had to be wrong; my dad was many things, but he was not a person who had a weak mind.

-My dad is a former commando who worked 18 hours a day for the majority of his life, so I wouldn’t think of him as a person who doesn’t have the mental fortitude to say no to something, something was up…
+My dad is a former commando, who worked 18 hours a day for the majority of his life, so I would not think of him as a person who did not have the mental fortitude to say no to something, something was up…

-About 10 years later I found a puzzle piece that helped me to understand the behavioral pathology of my dad’s gambling compulsion…
+About ten years later, I found a puzzle piece that helped me to understand the behavioural pathology of my dad’s gambling compulsion…

-During the 1890s, Ivan Pavlov, a Russian physician, studied the secretory activity of digestion.
+During the 1890s, Ivan Pavlov, a Russian physician, studied the secretory activity of the digestion.

 Periodically, Pavlov rang a bell, followed shortly by the meat being placed in front of the dog’s hungry mouth.

-But the ring of the bell by itself didn’t.
+But the ringing of the bell by itself did not.

-The dog’s salvation to meat was an unconditioned reflex, it’s in-born, they didn’t have to learn this behavior.
+The dog’s salvation to meat was an unconditioned reflex.
+It is in-born; they did not have to learn this behaviour.

 After some time, hearing the bell alone, even without seeing the meat was enough for the dog to salivate.